SpartnerNL/laravel-excel-docs/csv/1.0/exports/export-from-query.md

 }
 ```

-What's different about the FromQuery handler is that it automatically uses chunking (chunkById) to optimize performance.
-This happens in much the same way as it does in Laravel-Excel.
+What's different about the FromQuery handler is that it automatically uses __chunking__ (`chunkById`) to optimize performance.
+This happens in much the same way as it does in Laravel Excel.
-You can customize the chunksize via the [config file](./configuration.md):
+You can customize the chunk size via the [config file](./1.0/exports/configuration.html#query-chunk-size):

 ```php
 <?php